tlverse/causalglm/README.md

+# causalglm
-# causalglm with the tmle3 framework
+## with the the powerful tmle3 framework

 To install this package, install the devtools CRAN package and run: